Smartling/smartling-samples/README.md

 # Smartling Samples

 This repo contains a variety of sample code illustrating use of the Smartling APIs.
-For an introduction to the APIs see the [Developer Documentation](https://help.smartling.com/hc/en-us/categories/1260801686149).
+See the Smartling [Developer Documentation](https://help.smartling.com/hc/en-us/categories/1260801686149) for an introduction to the APIs.